Through our Distance Learning Center students engage in virtual classroom experiences from all around the world.

 Each day begins and ends with prayer and students are encouraged to form habits of virtue throughout the school day, as well as at home.
 Our student body is comprised of children from a range of religious denominations, and respect for the religious preferences of all students is fostered and encouraged.

-St. Dominic Schools offers a robust extra-curricular athletics program at different grade levels.
-Our boys have the opportunity to be involved in soccer, golf, baseball, basketball, football, flag football, track, cross country, swimming, and tennis.
+St. Dominic School also offers a robust extracurricular athletics program at different grade levels.
+Our boys have the opportunity to be involved in soccer, golf, football, flag football, track, basketball, swimming and tennis.

 Our Guidance program is based on the five core competencies set forth by the Collaborative for Academic, Social, and Emotional Learning: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 The objective of the program is for our boys to acquire the necessary attitudes, knowledge, and interpersonal skills to understand and respect themselves and others, set and pursue goals, and develop problem-solving skills necessary to take responsibility for their learning.
 This growth and development process not only prepares them for the challenges of their continuing education but also for life.
 Emphasis is placed on organization, time management, and work habits in the fifth and sixth grade.

 Exposure to a world language enables our boys to expand their knowledge of diverse cultures.
 Research indicates that studying another language enhances creativity and memory.
 The Spanish curriculum for students in grades K-6 emphasizes speaking and listening skills, provides opportunities for writing and reading the language, and includes a study of the Spanish culture.
 A distinguished element of our program is the live exchanges that our boys have with Spanish speaking students through the use of our Distance Learning Center.
 To connect their classroom experience to our local community, the boys are also exposed to local cultural events and experiences such as art exhibits and music and dance performances.